Blazam-App/docs.blazam.org/docsource/admin/rules.md

 !!! info

     Rules are blocked from executing on the account provided to Blazam.

     Objects that are a member of excluded groups in the Global Rule Settings will also be skipped.

+    By default, the Domain Adminstrators, Entrerprise Adminstrators, and Domain Controllers groups are excluded from rule execution but can be customized.

+## Global Rule Settings
+Global rule settings allow the disabling of all rules and exclusion of execution of Active Directory objects in specific groups.

 ## Rule Triggers
 There are two types of rules in Blazam: Event-Based and Scheduled.